loomio/loomio-docs/en/src/user_manual/getting_started/index.md

 Loomio is a discussion forum with a set of tools to allow you to facilitate a discussion towards an outcome.

-Watch this video for an intro to Loomio.
+Watch this video for an intro to Loomio (8:45).
 We walk through how people use Loomio to make decisions, share news and events and prepare for meetings.

 <div class="iframe-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/itXYid8eSiI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>